mandober/debrief.math/20-set/01-sets/01-Introduction.md

 - if $$R$$ is not a member of $$R$$, then his definition dictates that it must contain itself (because it has the required property).
 - if $$R$$ is a member of $$R$$, then it contradicts its own definition (because it doesn't have the required property).

 This paradox, like many others, emerges in connection with self-reference; "whenever there's a self-reference, a paradox lurks near by".

 This paradox have been a forking point that spawned many set theories with different strategies on how to avoid it.
 A consistent system must impose restrictions on the set inclusion rules.
 The restriction of regulations about what can constitute a set, made way for the *axiomatic set theory* i.e. *class theory*.

-## Set Theories

-A **naïve set theory** is an informal approach to set theory, in which the notion of a set is a primitive concept (no proof required).
-It assumes that sets exist, particularly the universal set, despite the fact that such a broad assumption is ridden with paradoxes.
-However, it is still regarded a useful tool for introduction of the general concepts about sets.

-An **axiomatic set theory** is a formal system based on a set of axioms.
-The notion of set is either taken as a primitive or it is explicitly introduced by an axiom (no proof required in either case).
-The axioms constrain the rules for set construction and prescribe acceptable behavior.
-Other set-related notions are also introduced via axioms in a similar manner (the existence of the empty set, infinite sets, etc.).
-ZF set theory is an axiomatic system.

 [^1]: _"Unter einer **Menge** verstehen wir jede Zusammenfassung *M* von bestimmten wohlunterschiedenen Objekten *m* unserer Anschauung oder unseres Denkens (welche die **Elemente** von *M* genannt werden) zu einem Ganzen."_